 - In the summer, the Netflix movie Hubie Halloween is filmed in Salem.

-For more Salem history, check out this article about the many historic hotels in Salem, Mass.
+For more info on Salem’s history, check out this article on the Salem Heritage Trail.

 Perley, Sidney.
 The Indian Land Titles of Essex County, Massachusetts.
 Essex Book and Print Club, 1912.